zhukovgreen/pytest-when/README.md

                 kwarg1="b",
                 kwarg2="c",
             )
-            == "Not mocked"
+            == "some_normal_function not mocked"
     )
 ```

-It is possible to use 'when' with class methods and standalone functions
+It is possible to use `when` with class methods and standalone functions
 (in this case cls parameter will become a python module).

-You can patch multiple times the same object with different "called_with"
+You can patch the same object multiple times using different `called_with`
 parameters in a single test.

 You can also patch multiple targets (cls, method)